RavenGrappling/RavenGrappling.github.io/faq.md

     </h2>
     <div id="collapseThree" class="accordion-collapse collapse" aria-labelledby="headingSix" data-bs-parent="#accordionExample">
       <div class="accordion-body">
-        We promote adults and kids based on their knowledge and performace of what is being taught, never on just attendance.
+        We promote adults and kids based on their knowledge and performance of what is being taught, never on just attendance.
       </div>
     </div>
   </div>